 Eastern Washington University is committed to increasing the diversity of its faculty, staff, students, and academic program offerings and to strengthening sensitivity to diversity throughout the institution.
 Eastern Washington University is an affirmative action/equal opportunity employer, and applications from members of historically underrepresented groups are especially encouraged.

-- For questions about the degree and application requirements, please contact Dr. Christian K. Hansen, Department Chair at email@example.com
+- For questions about the degree and application requirements, please contact Department Chair Christian K. Hansen, PhD at firstname.lastname@example.org

 - For questions about the application portal, please contact Graduate Studies at email@example.com